vaibhavvatsbhartiya/School-Management-System-API/README.md

 7. Handle common errors like duplicate entries(email) while creating a new entry(Student, Teacher) ✅.
 8. Create controllers for Students, Teachers & Classes ✅.
 9. Add JWT Auth ✅.
-10. Protect routes to ensure only authorized users can perform operations.
+10. Protect routes to ensure only authorized users can perform operations ✅.
 11. Allow uploading and updating profile images for students and teachers using Cloudinary.
-12. Attendance tracking.
-13. Exam and results management.
-14. Class reports generation.